rashmijhunjhunwala/Design-Patterns/StrategyPattern/README.md

 makes the algorithms interchangeable within that family.”

-Comparing our design to the definition of strategy pattern encapsulated grooming and shedding behaviors are two families of algorithms.
+Comparing our example to the definition of strategy pattern encapsulated grooming and shedding behaviors are two families of algorithms.
 And these algorithms are interchangeable as evident in implementation.